jpanetta/ElasticRods/README.md

 To run the Jupyter notebooks, you will need to install JupyterLab and [my fork](https://github.com/jpanetta/pythreejs) of the `pythreejs` library.
-JupyterLab can be installed through `pip`, and the following commands should set up all the requirements on both macOS and Ubuntu:
+JupyterLab can be installed through `pip`, and the following commands should set up all the requirements on both macOS and Ubuntu.
+Using a virtual environment is strongly recommended!

 ```bash
 pip3 install wheel # Needed if installing in a virtual environment